-I am a psychodynamic psychotherapist which means I provide a confidential space in which to talk and explore your feelings and thoughts as a way to gain support, insight and understanding into yourself, so that your life can progress and move forward.
+I am a psychodynamic psychotherapist which means I provide a confidential space in which I can help you make sense of your feelings and thoughts so that you can gain insights and understanding into your life, progress and move forward.

 My experience includes working with depression, anxiety, problems in relationships, issues with work, low self-esteem, indecision, isolation, loneliness, anger issues, domestic violence, sexual abuse as well as issues regarding identity, culture, gender, race and sexuality.